 Even though we didn’t have this problem, We noticed some people talking about not receiving the same color that they ordered so keep that in mind when buying these ones.

-After taking everything into consideration, If you don’t care about the how your arrows look and just want some good & affordables arrows for your recurve bow, The XX75 Jazz arrows are your best bet.
+After taking everything into consideration, If you don’t care about the how your arrows look and just want some good & affordables arrows for your recurve bow, The Easton Genesis V2 Arrows are your best bet.

 - Trueflight Parabolic Feathers.